Why Are French Companies Increasing Profits Amidst Slow Economic Growth?

 “Inflationary environment”

 The desire of companies to preserve their margins has fueled the rise in prices, as in the last quarter of 2022.
 “This marks a break with what we have seen before, assures Denis Ferrand, managing director of Rexecode, an institute close to employers’ organizations.
 But it should be remembered that the contribution of margins to inflation was slightly negative, around -0.2%, over the year 2022, according to our calculations.
 The economist points to a “catch-up phenomenon”, following a compression of profitability at the beginning of last year, coupled with aanticipation of rising costs for 2023”.
-“What I analyze at the level of macroeconomics seems to me to be logical, from what we know about the behavior of prices with a lag between the rise in costs and its impact on the final price”, he assures.
+“What I analyze at the level of macroeconomics seems to me to be logical, from what we know regarding the behavior of prices with a lag between the rise in costs and its impact on the final price”, he assures.

 However, this reading grid remains contested.
 “Normally, demand collapses in times of high inflation.
 But public policies have softened the blow for consumers, explains Valérie Riches-Flores, independent economist.
 Some companies took advantage of this inflationary environment to increase their prices in proportions no doubt greater than the increase in their costs, from the moment when demand held up better than expected, except in food.» The expert evokes a phenomenon of “price-profit loop”.
 The two economists speak of a general trend, and agree that their analysis should be qualified sector by sector or even company by company, the large company with significant market power not being put on the same footing as an SME.